bhowe/pdf-metadata-blanker/README.md

    composer install
    ```

-3. **The script will automatically create these folders**:
+3. **The script will automatically create the input folder**:
-   - `input_pdfs/` - Drop PDF files here
+   - `input_pdfs/` - Drop PDF files here (including subdirectories)

 ## Usage

 ### Continuous Monitoring Mode

 Start the script to continuously monitor the input folder:
 ```bash
 php PDF-blanker.php
 ```

 The script will:
-- Process any existing PDF files in the input folder
+- Process any existing PDF files in the input folder and subdirectories
 - Continue running and check for new files every 5 seconds
 - Automatically process new PDFs as they're added
+- Process files in place (no file moving or copying)

 ### One-Time Processing Mode

 Process existing files once and exit:
 ```bash
 php PDF-blanker.php --once
 ```

 ### Using Composer Scripts

 ```bash
 # Start continuous monitoring
 composer run start